reetu95/realtime-inventory-lakehouse/README.md

 - **Quality rule:** no negative RESTOCK ever survives into the clean table.

-The other 15 tests are column rules on sources and models: not null, unique, and accepted values. dbt also builds two small views:
-`low_stock_alerts` (products under 10 units) and `quarantine_summary`
-(rejected events by reason).
+The rest are column rules on sources and models: not null, unique, and accepted values. dbt also builds two small views: `low_stock_alerts` (products under 10 units) and `quarantine_summary` (rejected events by reason).

 ![dbt build all passing](docs/img/dbt-build-pass.png)